type-challenges/type-challenges/questions/462-extreme-currying-2/README.md

 const result = bindFunc(3) // result: 6
 ```

-Thus, basic on `Currying 1`, we would need to have the dynamic argument version:
+Thus, based on `Currying 1`, we would need to have the dynamic argument version:

 ```ts
 const add = (a: number, b: number, c: number) => a + b + c